Ascension Day 2020

 This page contains all of the resources for our act of worship for Ascension Day, Thursday 21st May 2020.
 Had the service been at its normal time, we would have been joining together at 10am, but please follow in your own time.
 Our use of common resources means that, though we are separated, we can nonetheless worship together.

 I have put the whole service in one long video.
+Just click play and watch it through to the end – the words of the prayers and hymns will appear on screen.
 I hope this is helpful.
-The order of service is also given below.
+The order of service is also given below if you wish to read it in your own time and choose different recorded versions of the hymns.

 Sentence of Scripture